Onemanwolf/Gap_Labs/Envorinment/Setup_Your_Evorinment.md

    ```

-## Clean Resources from Azure Portal

-> WARNING DO NOT DELETE YOUR RESOURCE GROUP

-1. Delete everything inside the your resource group but leave your `storage account` and your monitoring `workspace`.

 ## Create your own Organization for the labs is Azure DevOps

 1. Navigate to Gaps Azure Devops [click here](https://dev.azure.com/) and then under Already have an account? click on `Sign in to Azure DevOps >`